scriptorum/flaxen/README.md

 e.add(Rotation.random()); // What what what?!
 ```

-####Offset
+###Offset

 Images are drawn with the upper-left corner of the image aligning with the entity position.
-To change this [offset](http://haxepunk.com/documentation/api/com/haxepunk/Graphic.html#x), say to center the image on that point, add an Offset component which is added to the position.
+To change this [alignment point](http://haxepunk.com/documentation/api/com/haxepunk/Graphic.html#x) add an Offset component, which will be added to the final position.

+For example, to center an image:

 ```haxe
 e1.add(new Offset(-10,-10)); // moves image up/left 10 pixels, so a 20x020 image appears centered at the Position